enesgunes777/java-tic_tac_toe/README.md

 The project is divided into 3 classes,
 1. `Main`: starts up the game
 2. `Board`: contains core game methods
-3. `Analyzer`: contains methods for checking the game state
+3. `Logic`: contains methods for checking the game state

 ## User Interaction